charlesglucas/ofbm_tools/README.md

 [nbcluster,cluster] = successiveTestClustering(estT.decsortHocpw_v2);
 ```

-Examples with simulated ofBm can also be found in the `examples` folder.
+Examples with synthetic ofBm can also be found in the `examples` folder.